 What Exactly Were The Previous Straws?

 Depending on what time you return to town, you’ll either be in need of a mid-day meal or an afternoon pick-me-up.
-For the former, head to ¿Por Qué No?, a cozy and charming taco shack full of local ingredients and big Mexican flavors (4635 S.E.
+For the former, head to ¿Por Qué No?, a cozy, colorful taco shack full of local ingredients and big Mexican flavors (4635 S.E.
 Hawthorne Boulevard or 3524 N. Mississippi Avenue).
-For the latter, the farm-to-cone ice cream at Salt & Straw (sea salt and caramel, anyone?) is the perfect, delicious dose of small-batch afternoon sugar (838 N.W.
+For the latter, the farm-to-cone ice cream at Salt & Straw is the perfect, delicious dose of small-batch afternoon sugar (838 N.W.
 23rd Avenue, 3345 S.E.
 Division Street, or 2035 N.E.
 Alberta Street).

 The House Of The Setting Sun

-Tucked away in the west hills, the Portland Japanese Garden is one of the city’s most tranquil spaces; a 12-acre respite enveloped by Washington Park.
+The Portland Japanese Garden is one of the city’s most tranquil spaces, a 12-acre respite enveloped by Washington Park.
 This series of five distinct gardens showcases the essential Japanese elements of stone, water, and plants, and is only steps away from another stunning work of nature—the colorful blooms of the International Rose Test Garden.
 But take the setting sun as your cue to head a few blocks north to Pittock Mansion, the grounds of which are especially beautiful at golden hour (3229 N.W.
 Pittock Drive).